geobtaa/gin/docs/technology/index.md

   <div class="section">
     <h2><a href="geomg">Admin Toolkit</a></h2>
-    <p>'GEOMG' is our custom tool for ingesting, editing, and managing resources for the BTAA Geoportal.</p>
+    <p>'GeoBlacklight Admin' is our custom tool for ingesting, editing, and managing resources for the BTAA Geoportal.</p>
   </div>